 Professional Learning Communities are made up of school faculty who are dedicated to helping every student succeed.
 The P.L.C. model has a strong record of producing effective positive results and high student achievement.

 While teachers are in their "collaborative teams" on P.L.C.
-Wednesday mornings, students have a late start at 9 a.m.
+Wednesday mornings, students have a late start.

-2022 College Admission Test Dates
+2024 College Admission Test Dates

-SAT
+SAT Test Dates